DerBrunoIR/Minecraft-GameOfLife/README.md

 # Minecraft-GameOfLife

-After playing with recursion and command blocks for a while I challanged myself for implementing Conways Game of life inside a Minecraft (version 1.21.1) world by limiting myself to the ingame mechanics.
+After playing with recursion and command blocks for a while I challanged myself for implementing Conways Game of life inside a Minecraft world by limiting myself to the ingame mechanics.

 I was able to create a fluently running simulation on a 20x20 grid.
 The main feature is that the screen can be expanded without changing any logic inside any of the command blocks representing a single cell.